JMIsham/razorback-demo-app/README.md

 # razorback-demo-app

-#### Update the correct paths for sabre-cli and po-cli binaries from constants.js
+#### Update the correct paths for sabre-cli and po-cli binaries in constants.js

 ## Start the server